MaRDI4NFDI/docker-importer/README.md

 # docker-importer
 Import data from external data sources into the portal.

-The docker-importer is a docker-container which has functionalities for data-import (e.g. from swMATH, zbMATH), and can trigger the import of data in a wikibase container in the same docker-composition cyclically.
+The docker-importer is a docker container which has functionalities for metadataimport.
-The import scripts in the importer are written in python and examples for these scripts can be seen as Jupyter-Notebooks in the repository Portal-Examples.
+Currently the following sources are supported:
+* Wikidata
+* zbMATH
+* CRAN
+* arXiv
+* polyDB
+* crossref
+* Zenodo
+* ORCID

 ## Documentation

-UML activity (todo:class) diagrams are in the `docs` folder.
-* .drawio files can be edited using http://draw.io
-* .svg files can be viewed using a browser
+The importer is configured as the python package *mardi_importer* installed in docker container that can run cronjobs to schedule the import tasks.

+The documentation for the package mardi_importer is available at https://mardi4nfdi.github.io/docker-importer

+The importer interacts with the wikibase instance deployed at https://portal.mardi4nfdi.de using the [mardiclient](https://github.com/MaRDI4NFDI/mardiclient) package.

 ## Basic requirements
 * Imports should run at least once a day and import only new data